PostHog/posthog.com/contents/newsletter/talk-to-users.md

 - How are you using X now?
 What are your touchpoints and workflows with X?
 - What is confusing?

 Dive deeper into interesting workflows and lines of thought.
-Get their preference on options.
-Ask about constraints.
+Ask about their constraints.
 Finally, take notes and [share them with your team](https://posthog.com/product-engineers/interview-snapshot-guide) so they can benefit too (we use an AI transcription tool and keep a master interview document).

 ## Iterating beyond user interviews